jrkosinski/SCSecAudit/list.md

 - [PoWHC - Proof of Weak Hands Coin](https://medium.com/@ebanisadr/how-800k-evaporated-from-the-powh-coin-ponzi-scheme-overnight-1b025c33b530)
 - [PoWHC code on etherscan](https://etherscan.io/address/0xa7ca36f7273d4d38fc2aec5a454c497f86728a7a#code)

 **Mitigation/Fix:** The fix for this prior to Solidity 0.8.0 was to use OpenZeppelin's [SafeMath](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/math/SafeMath.sol) library.
 This is no longer necessary and the library might become deprecated in the future.
-The fix prior to _that_ was to add code to manually check each arithmetic operation for overflow/underflow.
+The fix prior to _that_ was to add code to manually check each arithmetic operation for overflow/underflow, or to create/find a library similar to _SafeMath_.
 For example:
 ```
 function decrementBalance(uint8 _amount) internal returns (uint8) {
    uint8 initialAmount = 0;